entity-toolkit/entity/docs/howto/pgen.md

 };
 ```

-1. accepts three arguments: the coordinate, the velocity to be set, and the species number (0 or 1)
+1. accepts three arguments: the coordinate, the velocity to be set, and the species index
 2. set positive for electrons and negative for positrons

 All we need to do now is to pass that class template to the `InjectUniform` routine as shown above.
 We can also read the drift velocity from the input file: